-Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended, the Registrant has duly caused this Annual Report on Form 10-K to be signed on its behalf by the undersigned, thereunto duly authorized, on this 28th day of February, 2007.
+Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended, the Registrant has duly caused this Annual Report on Form 10-K/A to be signed on its behalf by the undersigned, thereunto duly authorized, on this 25th day of June, 2007.

 CROWN CASTLE INTERNATIONAL CORP.

+/S/ W. BENJAMIN MORELAND

-By: /s/ W. Benjamin Moreland
+W. Benjamin Moreland

-W. Benjamin Moreland Executive Vice President and Chief Financial Officer
+Executive Vice President and

+Chief Financial Officer